rylan/SimplePublicationListing/README.md

 This project utilizes EnyoJS (http://www.enyojs.com) and bibtex-js (http://code.google.com/p/bibtex-js/) to dynamically load and display pretty contents from a bibtex file.

 To link PDF files, simply add 'pdf={file location}' to your bibtex enteries.
 Also to add publications that are to appear simple add 'toappear = {some non empty value}' to the bibtex enteries in question.

+The ordering of publications is sorted by year then based on their placement in the file i.e., the closer to the beginning of the file the newer the bib entry is assumed to be.